mtp1032/WoWThreads/WoWThreads-complete.md

 - None.

 #### Returns:
-- None
+- ticks (number): the actual number of ticks the thread was suspended
-- Error message (string): The error message if the thread could not be suspended.
+- If failure: the ticks value is nil, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua